harshitvarma638/quiz-assign/README.md

 - The marking of seen, attempted was tough as I thought of using non-persistent method but later used the exisitng useContext and added seenQuestions to mark the viewed questions by the user.

+Bonus features Added
+- Made it mobile responsive
+- Added framer motion transition for the question navigation similar to typeform.
+- Persistent quiz data it will sustain page refreshes with help of local storage.